0xKolten/hacking-stellar-python-edition/1-accounts.md

 ```

 Simply import the requests library, include the friendbot URL, and send the get request after generating a keypair.

+### A Brief Horizon Overview

+Before going further, I should quickly introduce the Horizon API because we'll be interfacing with it quiet a bit.
+In short, Horizon is an API server that allows you to submit transactions to the Stellar network, get account details, stream data from the network, and more.
+The most commonly used Horizon instances are https://horizon.stellar.org/ and https://horizon-testnet.stellar.org/ (the one we'll be using).
+These two are run and maintained by the Stellar Development Foundation, but other public facing Horizon APIs exist such as https://stellar-horizon.satoshipay.io/.

 ### Getting Account Information